hrbosker/hrbosker.github.io/content/authors/orhun-ulusahin/_index.md

 ---
 # Display name
-title: Giulio Severijnen
+title: Orhun Uluşahin

 # Username (this should match the folder name)
 authors:
-  - giulio-severijnen
+  - orhun-ulusahin

 # Is this the primary user of the site?
 superuser: false